gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### coverage

-`coverage` allows you to configure how coverage will be filtered out from the build outputs.
-Setting this in the job context will define how the output filtering and extracting the coverage information from your builds will work.
+`coverage` allows you to configure how code coverage will be extracted from the job output.

 Regular expressions are the only valid kind of value expected here.
 So, using surrounding `/` is mandatory in order to consistently and explicitly represent